ES-1085/project-not-our-names/proposal/proposal.md

 years 1950 and 2021?
 Plan Q1 - Summarize the data through a ridgeline
 density plot of weight of landings, colored by “Fishing_Type” and faceted by “Common_Name”.
-Also include an animated plot of the same type to better show the fluctuation in landings avery 10 years.
+Also include an animated plot of the same type to better show the fluctuation in landings every 10 years.

 Q2 - How are different states economically benefiting from the cod fishery?
 Plan Q2 - Use a density map of the US to represent the money made from the landings (commercial fishing) in different states over a specific year.
-Possibility to aslo compare different years (eg: lowest vs highest income)
+Possibility to also compare different years (eg: lowest vs highest income)

 Q3 - How does the ratio of recreational to commercial fishing fluctuate over time in each region?
-Plan Q3 - Using a stacked bar chart, explore the fluctations in ratios of commercial and recreational landings over the years for each location.
+Plan Q3 - Using a stacked bar chart, explore the fluctuations in ratios of commercial and recreational landings over the years for each location.

 Other possible options to extend the analysis - Merge this data with similar ones for the Tuna fishery between 1950 and 2021.
-Find data for the same time period of time but for the cod fisehry in Canada.
+Find data for the same time period of time but for the cod fishery in Canada.